↑ This picture was taken looking southward from just south of point #11 on the map below, at Richmond Street and John. ↑

 ↑ Looking south on Spadina Avenue from Dundas Street. ↑

-#2 – Going east, you’ll walk through part of Chinatown, going towards Toronto’s major Art Gallery, known as the AGO.
+#2 – Going east, you’ll walk through part of Chinatown, going towards Toronto’s major art gallery, The Art Gallery of Ontario, known as the AGO.

 #3 – When you reach the corner of Beverley Street and Dundas, you’ll see this old mansion.
 I can find no information on its history, however can tell you that nowadays it and nine other similar historic mansions around there are divided into apartments and rented at affordable rates to residents who qualify for public housing.